wiredhut/wiredflow/docs/tutorial/1_quick_start.md

 ### Builder as core of the system

 The explanation starts with the most important element in wiredflow: the Builder.
-Builder is a programming pattern which allows you to design various Python objects.
+Builder is a programming pattern which allows you to design various Python objects by flexible way.

 `FlowBuilder` in wiredflow allows you to build ETL **services** (**flows**) with different structure and for different tasks.
 This is a pretty flexible tool.